 I am writing the story of the life of my late husband, Michael J. Crosbie, in e-book format.
 The working title is Michael Crosbie, Renaissance Man.
 It has been discovered beyond reasonable doubt that Michael was an illegitimate child of Lord Bertrand Russell.
 His mother was 16 when she was dismissed from service at Lord Russell’s home.
 Shortly after that, Russell divorced his wife, Dora in 1932.
 Michael was born June 4, 1933.
 Michael’s mother went to a home for unwed mothers in Brighton, England where she gave birth.
 She then arranged to have Michael placed in Nazareth House Orphanage for boys in Southend-On-Sea, on the East coast of England.
 When Michael reached the age of 15 he was recruited by the British Army and left the orphanage by train to head up to Catterick Camp, Richmond in North Yorkshire.
 He served in the army as a musician and studied for one year at Kneller Hall, the Royal Military School of Music, Twickenham, in the London area.
 He did very well choosing the oboe has his primary instrument, but obtained a working knowledge of a total of 25 musical instruments.
 He then went to Malaya with the army in 1950.
 Michael returned in 1956 and studied music further in Germany and London with Sir Adrian Boldt (conducting).

 Michael’s life was filled with challenges, most of which he overcame.
 He achieved much with little support.
 He married his childhood girlfriend, Bridget Harper, in the early 1960s and together they had three children, Stephanie, Nicola, and Kevin, all who have become very successful.
 The Crosbies started out in their married life in Toronto where Bridget worked to put Michael through the university of Toronto.
-Michael he obtained a Bachelor of Arts majoring in Music.
+Michael obtained a Bachelor of Arts majoring in Music.
 He taught the likes of Bobby Orr in Oshawa and also took a high school band, Westview Centennial, in Toronto, Ontario on a two-week tour of the UK with parental chaperones in 1970.
 A few years later, he was advised by his doctors to quit teaching due to extreme self-imposed stress.
-Michael was diagnosed bipolar disorder.
+Michael was diagnosed with bipolar disorder.

 Michael and Bridget moved to Duncan, BC with their children to start a Smitty’s Family Restaurant that they successfully ran as a family business for 15 years.